← Getting Started

 4Select Files & Get Ambient Context

-In the SourcePrep dashboard, use the Knowledge Sources tree to select the files and folders you want to work with.
+In the SourcePrep dashboard, use the Scope panel to select the files and folders you want to work with.
 Then in your editor's AI chat, simply call:

 "prep"